neet/masto.js/docs/README.md

 Most powerful Mastodon API client for TypeScript/JavaScript/Node.js/Browser

-### Whats is the deference between other Mastodon packages?
+### What is the deference between other Mastodon packages?

+*    Compatible with both of browser and Node.js
 *    Georgeous hovering menu provided by TSDoc
-*    Each API has each function so you don't need to type annoying API URLs
+*    Each API has each function, you don't need to type annoying API URLs
 *    Static typing with TypeScript

 Installation